 For a description of our critical accounting policies and estimates, see our Annual Report on Form 10-K for the fiscal year ended October 31, 2013.
-Our critical accounting policies and estimates have not changed materially during the six months ended April 30, 2014, except, with regard to our critical accounting policy associated with income taxes, see additional disclosures in our Quarterly Report on Form 10-Q for the quarter ended January 31, 2014.
+Our critical accounting policies and estimates have not changed materially during the nine months ended July 31, 2014, except with regard to our critical accounting policy associated with income taxes.
+For more information related to this item, see additional disclosures in our Quarterly Report on Form 10-Q for the quarter ended January 31, 2014.